MisterLoveG/math/README.md

 # math
 Test kotlin js and kotlin with spring

-Kotlin Js uses:
+## Kotlin Js uses:
-React
+React</br>
-Jquery
+Jquery</br>
-Bootstrap
+Bootstrap</br>

-Kotlin server side uses:
+## Kotlin server side uses:
 Spring boot

-This was created to test kotlin in both front side and back side.
-It was made from a noob of this language so if you have any ideia of how to improve this project you're welcome
+It was created to test kotlin with both front side and back side.
+It was made from a noob so if you have any ideia how to improve this project you're welcome